 Drupal is for serious site builders who want full control over everything from design elements to site visitor features that don’t look like modules.

-The upside to Drupal is that it’s designed specifically to accept new modules without updating the core platform.
+Updates to the Drupal core platform are not necessary when you accept new modules.
+The design of Drupal is functional.
 Drupal modules are usually free, though some of the more sophisticated features may cost a few bucks, but these modules won’t break the bank – even for a start-up web business.

 This means the Drupal hosting platform is the best choice for complex sites with loads of visitor-friendly features.
 However, the learning curve for Drupal is longer than that of WordPress or Joomla, and if you’re not very tech-savvy, you may find Drupal’s interface a little more complex than WordPress or Joomla.